LogoLogo

 3

 Pushes new StreamData to any number of output streams.
-StreamData is described in more detail in .
+StreamData is described in more detail in streams.py.

-Because every gizmo lives in its own thread, pipelines scale across CPU cores with almost no user code.
+Because every gizmo lives in its own thread, pipelines scale across CPU cores with minimal user code.

 Gizmo families built into DeGirum Tools include: